 3. Cross-Site Scripting (XSS)

 This vulnerability occurs at the browser-level when user data is rendered without being escaped or validated.
+Attackers could injection malicious scripts to retrieve sensitive information or manipulation the way the application looks.

 This type of attack often results in: